nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 5. (Home) Address
 6. [Optional] Tags

 Employees are identified by their IDs.
-An employee's ID is a unique identification assigned by the company.
+An employee's ID is a unique identification number assigned by the company.
 So, no two employees should share the same ID.

 Similarly, email address and phone number are fields that are not intended for sharing.